hackergrrl/wisdom/spirituality.md

 - (reading) *Expect Nothing* by Clarice Bryan
 - (reading) *Stages of Meditation* by Dalai Lama XIV

-# Quotes

-> The thoughts that you hold most dear and are least willing to bring into
-> question are often the most delusional thoughts of all.

 # Finding Books

 Buddhism and zen have been around for an exceedingly long time.
 This works to